Danielle Marshall

 Linearity and Uniqueness: An Entente Cordiale

-Daniel Marshall, Michael Vollmer, Dominic Orchard
+Danielle Marshall, Michael Vollmer, Dominic Orchard

 ESOP 2022 [paper] [slides] [artifact]